hum8lefool/hum8lefool.github.io/_posts/2020-09-26-nextcloud.md

 `$ sudo reboot`

-## STEP-4: COMPLETE NEXTCLOUD INSTALLATION VIA GRAPHICAL WIZARD
+## COMPLETE NEXTCLOUD INSTALLATION VIA GRAPHICAL USER INTERFACE

 #### 1. Open your browser and point it to the following address: